-- Web-to-publish templates: Editable templates are a great way to keep consistency in your assets.
-These not only help in making sure that brand assets look the way they’re supposed to across different departments and channels, but also in fulfilling certain compliance requirements from the beginning.
+- Digital & Print templates: Editable templates are a great way to keep consistency in your assets.
+These not only help in making sure that brand assets look the way they’re supposed to across different departments and channels but also in fulfilling specific compliance requirements from the beginning.

-- Approvals processes: Maintaining a sense of control over your marketing and branding is crucial but easier said than done when you have to work with multiple brand assets, departments, employees, AND distribution channels.
+- Approvals processes: Maintaining control over your marketing and branding is crucial but easier said than done when you have to work with multiple brand assets, departments, employees, AND distribution channels.
 Automated approval processes allow you to plan, track, and approve of workflows in an instant.
-You get to have full visibility over what goes into your production and the benefit of getting to market quicker.
+You get complete visibility over what goes into your production and the benefit of getting to market quicker.

-- Reporting and analytics: Knowing which of your brand assets are providing the most value to your marketing and branding is important to finding out what works and what doesn’t.
-Your BMS platform should give you insights into how your content is being used, by who, how often, for what, etc. to help you make better-informed decisions around your management.
+- Reporting and analytics: Knowing which of your brand assets are providing the most value to your marketing and branding is essential to finding out what works and what doesn’t.
+Your BMS platform should give you insights into how your content is being used, by who, how often, for what, etc., to help you make better-informed decisions around your management.

 Get your digital marketing AND branding up to speed

 That’s why we developed our brand management software solution, Brandworkz — our expertly-backed solution enables brand consistency and more efficient workflows.
-With key features like a centralising DAM, editable templates and brand guidelines, and smooth-running integrations with your existing tools, Brandworkz acts as a safety net and growth-enabler for all things marketing and branding.
+With critical features like a centralising DAM, editable templates and brand guidelines, and smooth-running integrations with your existing tools, Brandworkz acts as a safety net and growth enabler for all things marketing and branding.